 We've used the Marie's Blue Cheese dressing (available in the produce section at your supermarket), but it's not the same as our homemade blue cheese dressing recipe.

 - For the Blue Cheese Dressing:

 - 6 ounces blue cheese (crumbled, divided; Point Reyes Blue, Maytag Blue, or Danish blue)

 - 3 to 4 tablespoons olive oil (see note below)

 - 1 tablespoon chives (finely chopped)

-To make the dressing: Place 4 ounces of blue cheese in a small food processor or blender and add 3 tablespoons olive oil (see Note, below), 1 tablespoon fresh lemon juice, 1/4 teaspoon ground white pepper, pinch salt and optional 2 tablespoons buttermilk.
+To make the dressing: Place 4 ounces of blue cheese in a small food processor or blender and add 3 tablespoons of olive oil (see tip, below), 1 tablespoon fresh lemon juice, 1/4 teaspoon ground white pepper, pinch salt and optional 2 tablespoons buttermilk.
 Process until nearly smooth.

 Taste and adjust oil, lemon juice, and pepper to taste.
 This is when you may want to add up to an additional tablespoon of oil, and some buttermilk or cream if it's too potent or too thick.